每日吃瓜

 The top ranked public high schools in Clay County, NE are Sutton Secondary School, Harvard High School and Sandy Creek High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Clay County, NE public high school have a Graduation Rate of 83%, which is less than the Nebraska average of 84%.
+Clay County, NE public high school have a Graduation Rate of 84%, which is equal to the Nebraska average of 84%.

-The school with highest graduation rate is Sandy Creek High School, with ≥90% graduation rate.
+The school with highest graduation rate is Sutton Secondary School, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in Nebraska or national school graduation rate statistics.

 Minority enrollment is 24% of the student body (majority Hispanic), which is less than the Nebraska public high school average of 36% (majority Hispanic).